NIVIOS BREEDERS GUIDE

 AN EXAMPLE

-HEALTH TESTS
+HEALTH TESTS AND INHERITANCE

 Together with addressing the structural needs of the breed, I can't stress enough how important it is to have your dogs health tested before breeding.
 Prioritizing health ensures that your dogs live long, happy lives and reduces the risk of passing on genetic conditions.
 Healthy dogs make for healthier puppies, which not only benefits the breed but also enhances the breed's reputation and the joy they bring to their new families.